 - Buyer Organization.
 For customers: users who buy products from your store.

 - Merchant Organization.
-For administrators: users who log in to the Dashboard to modify the store’s settings or catalog.
+For administrators: users who log in to Commerce Manager to modify the store’s settings or catalog.

 Authentication Providers and Commerce Cloud